 There is no single “writer’s block” — the phrase is a bucket into which to dump a whole sick ward of ills …

 Fear of not being good enough.
 Inability to stay the course.
 Brain freeze when you’re trying to set up a scene.

 Sure, it can be frustrating when your head feels like it’s stuffed with cotton balls.
 But here are some ways to break through the barrier of writer’s block and get your creative juices flowing again:

 Banishing Writer’s Block Tip #1.
 Do something physical.

 Go for a jog, a walk, a swim.
 I’m always amazed how helpful it can be to get away from the computer and do something non-mental.
 Exercise gets the blood flowing and the ideas churning.

 Sometimes, using another part of our brain can help.
-Sometimes, listening to music can change our mood, lead to more flow inside ourselves.
+Listening to music can change our mood, lead to more flow inside ourselves.
 Which then leads to more flow of words onto the page.